Warning: Undefined array key "tracking_id" in /var/www/vhosts/smarttechstuff.co.uk/httpdocs/affiliateCode/custom-shortcodes.php on line 57

 Security sensors and add-ons for the Yale alarm

-- Movement detector – Pretty straight forward.
-It’s the good old fashioned Infra Red motion detector you’ll see in pretty much any home in the UK.
+- Movement detector – Pretty easy to work with.
+It’s the good old fashioned Infra-Red motion detector you’ll see in pretty much any home in the UK.

 - A keypad – This is a simple physical way to enable and disable the alarm.
 Again, something that most people will be familiar with.
 It’s optional because there’s a lot of different ways to arm and disarm the Yale smart alarm.

 - Yale smart door lock – This connects your front door into your smart security system and lets you remotely open, lock the door.
-You can do a lot of other cool stuff iwth this as well, like checking whether you HAVE actually locked the door.
+You can do a lot of other useful stuff with this as well, like checking whether you HAVE actually locked the door.
 Check out our smart door lock guide for more info.